hssavage/CarND-Capstone/README.md

 To set up port forwarding, please refer to the [instructions from term 2](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/0949fca6-b379-42af-a919-ee50aa304e6a/lessons/f758c44c-5e40-4e01-93b5-1a82aa4e044f/concepts/16cf4a78-4fc7-49e1-8621-3450ca938b77)

-If you're using VM Fusion 8 Professional, see: https://communities.vmware.com/thread/518601
+If you're using VM Fusion 8 Professional, see: https://communities.vmware.com/thread/518601 The conf file to update on MacOS is at: /Library/Preferences/VMware Fusion/vmnet<some interface number>

 ### Usage